-Eliminate Maternal and Neonatal Tetanus (MNT) in Afghanistan with the U.S. Fund for UNICEF Zonta continued to support UNICEF's MNT project, which was part of a larger campaign to reduce maternal and neonatal tetanus rates to less than one case per 1,000 live births in the country by 2005.
+Eliminate Maternal and Neonatal Tetanus (MNT) in Afghanistan with UNICEF USA Zonta continued to support UNICEF's MNT project, which was part of a larger campaign to reduce maternal and neonatal tetanus rates to less than one case per 1,000 live births in the country by 2005.
 Zonta started partnering with UNICEF to support efforts to eliminate MNT in 2000.
-(US\$47,200) 2000-2002 Prevention of Female Genital Circumcision (FGC) in Burkina Faso, Phase II with the U.S. Fund for UNICEF Zonta International continued its commitment to reducing the incidence of female genital circumcision by expanding its support to this UNICEF project in seven additional provinces in Burkina Faso.
-Building on the 1998-2000 International Service Project in Burkina Faso, the second phase expanded the extensive public education, training and awareness raising efforts necessary to reduce the incidence of FGC in targeted populations by 50 percent by 2002.
-(US\$350,000) Eliminating Maternal and Neonatal Tetanus (MNT) in Nepal with the U.S. Fund for UNICEF Zonta and UNICEF provided critical resources to initiate MNT elimination efforts targeting 679,541 women of childbearing age for immunization in eight Nepalese districts.
+(US\$47,200) 2000-2002 Prevention of Female Genital Circumcision (FGC) in Burkina Faso, Phase II with UNICEF USA Zonta International continued its commitment to reducing the incidence of female genital circumcision by expanding its support to this UNICEF project in seven additional provinces in Burkina Faso.
+Building on the 1998-2000 International Service Project in Burkina Faso, the second phase expanded the extensive public education, training and awareness raising efforts necessary to reduce the incidence of FGC in targeted populations by 50% by 2002.
+(US\$350,000) Eliminating Maternal and Neonatal Tetanus (MNT) in Nepal with UNICEF USA Zonta and UNICEF provided critical resources to initiate MNT elimination efforts targeting 679,541 women of childbearing age for immunization in eight Nepalese districts.
 Programming also focused on education to promote clean birthing practices.
-(US\$350,000)

 Reinventing India: Preventing Violence Against Women and Girls with UNIFEM This project instituted a multi-faceted approach to violence prevention.
 Three distinct project components addressed this complex issue: 1) the development, publication and dissemination of an Action Oriented Resource Directory with information on violence prevention of use to both victims and practitioners; 2) a nationwide film and television publicity campaign created positive role models for men and boys; and 3) a law enforcement officers' education project improved the enforcement of existing laws protecting women and girls.
-(US\$395,000) 1998-2000 Prevention of Female Genital Circumcision Project in Burkina Faso with the U.S. Fund for UNICEF Zonta assisted UNICEF and government agencies in their work to prevent the incidence of FGC.
-These joint efforts aimed to reduce the incidence of FGC to 30 percent in the year 2000 in seven targeted provinces.
+(US\$395,000) 1998-2000 Prevention of Female Genital Circumcision (FGC) Project in Burkina Faso with UNICEF USA Zonta assisted UNICEF and government agencies in their work to prevent the incidence of FGC.
+These joint efforts aimed to reduce the incidence of FGC to 30% in the year 2000 in seven targeted provinces.
 This project was chosen for Zonta support due to its strong linkage to one of Zonta's long-range program goals: the eradication of violence against women and children.
 (US\$300,000)

 1996-1998 Zonta International Strategies to Eradicate Violence Against Women and Children (ZISVAW) This was the first international service project administered by Zonta International.
 ZISVAW was created to improve education about-and increase awareness of-violence against women and children.
 ZISVAW was adopted as an ongoing program of Zonta International at the Zonta International Convention in Paris in 1998.
-(US\$175,000) Girls' Education Project in South Africa with the U.S. Fund for UNICEF Zonta and UNICEF supported the efforts of the South African government to develop public policies to increase access to quality primary education and improve attendance and learning among primary school students with a special focus on girls in the Northern Province.
-(US\$47,000) 1994-1996 Gender, Women, and Development, Phase IV project in cooperation with UNIFEM and the U.S. Fund for UNICEF This project, based in Guatemala and Central America, connected women from grass-roots organizations with policy makers to reach approximately 275,000 women through training programs, manuals and brochures.
+(US\$175,000) Girls' Education Project in South Africa with UNICEF USA Zonta and UNICEF supported the efforts of the South African government to develop public policies to increase access to quality primary education and improve attendance and learning among primary school students with a special focus on girls in the Northern Province.
+(US\$47,000) 1994-1996 Gender, Women, and Development, Phase IV project in cooperation with UNIFEM and the U.S.

+This project, based in Guatemala and Central America, connected women from grass-roots organizations with policy makers to reach approximately 275,000 women through training programs, manuals and brochures.
 Zonta supported the UNIFEM portion of the project.
 (US\$200,000)